dgabriele/Darwin/README.md

 In a nutshell, Darwin automatically maps Python inheritance hierarchies to corresponding URL traversals.
 There is no need to define extra "context" objects as you would in other frameworks.
-When Python loads a Darwin app, its automatically sets up a traversal tree.
+When Python loads a Darwin app, its automatically builds the data structures used by URL traversals using a special type constructor.

 ![diagram](https://raw.github.com/basefook/Darwin/master/example.png)